MicrosoftDocs/EMDocs/EMDocs/Solutions/mdm-develop-mdm-adoption-strategy.md

 >[!NOTE] Geofencing allows you to monitor a mobile device’s geographic location and enable/disable device and network resources based on that location.
 For example, Windows 8.1 supports allows an app to define a geographical region and have the system alert the app when the device it's running on enters or exits that area.
 For more information about this feature in Windows 8.1, read [Geofencing, start to finish (XAML)](https://msdn.microsoft.com/library/windows/apps/xaml/dn342943.aspx).

->[Note!]
->This topic is part of a larger design considerations guide.
-If you'd like to start at the beginning of the guide, check out the [main topic](mdm-design-considerations-guide.md).
-To get a downloadable copy of this entire guide, visit the [TechNet Gallery](https://gallery.technet.microsoft.com/Mobile-Device-Management-7d401582).